 Things do not always go as planned.
 This is exponentially true when on the road.
-Life’s ups and downs are multiplied and magnified exponentially.
-Possibly for this reason, I tend not to put myself on a schedule when I’m off exploring.
+Life’s ups and downs are multiplied and magnified exponentially when you travel.
 You can’t set your heart on seeing Machu Picchu without a cloud in sight, or ending world poverty by volunteering for a month in Nicaragua.
-You also can’t prevent a stranger in the U.S. from stealing $3,000 from your account while in Bolivia, men in China from spitting meat onto your toes on a 24-hour train ride, mosquitoes in Penang from eating you alive (80+ bites on only your legs, despite 40% deet spray), getting lost in the Brazilian jungle for hours and thinking you’re going to die, or the guy in Mexico you thought you’d spend your life with from inviting a Swiss girl to visit him while you’re still in his home town.
+You also can’t prevent a stranger in the U.S. from stealing $3,000 from your account while in Bolivia, men in China from spitting meat onto your toes on a 24-hour train ride, or mosquitoes in Penang from eating you alive.
 In a nutshell, shit happens.
 Even when you’re on the road with your parents.

 However, this post is not meant to be melodramatic.
-(Yet, I will have you know, all of the above has happened to me… plus much more.)
-I just want to emphasize that travel is (almost) never what you expect it to be; even when you’re surrounded by your parents’ well-intentioned bubble.
+It’s just that travel is (almost) never what you expect it to be; even when you’re surrounded by your parents’ well-intentioned bubble.
 The perfect vacation/trip/gap year/road trip/cruise will always pose challenges, and force you to stare a little bit longer in the mirror after the end of each day.

 Like always, my most recent road trip had its bumps.
 The day after my parents arrived in Klamath Falls, we were supposed to go to Crater Lake.
 I woke up excitedly, my hiking boots and camera waiting for me on the dresser, and went into the kitchen for a cup of coffee.
 As is custom, I checked my phone for my destination’s weather.
 There were 90% chance of thunderstorms.
 Ugghhh.
 My family friend looked up Crater Lake’s webcam, and it was a muddled fog of grey dreariness.
 No sapphire blue lakes, no islands, no surrounding cliffs.
 Just an ugly, colorless blanket of yuck.